 Hotels must rely on their revenue management teams to continuously optimize OTA channels in an effort to increase bookings and revenue, but the overall health of a hotel’s finances also relies on a trusted relationship with OTAs—in fact, all travel agency partners.
 A speedy and complete commissions payment process can not only solidify hotels as a trusted industry partner, but outsourcing the streamlining of payments can cut administrative costs and help revenue management teams find more time to refine their direct and OTA pricing strategies.

-Opposed to popular belief, independent travel agencies are not at odds with OTAs.
+Contrary to popular belief, independent travel agencies are not at odds with OTAs.
 The benefits of having a personal travel agent have been well documented; travelers get tailored itineraries and best-in-class customer service at low rates, and OTAs offer option and ease of use for younger generations that were raised on mobile.
 Agencies simply need to step up their digital game, as travel bookers can no longer expect to be found by younger travelers in the Yellow Pages.
 With more millennials using mobile to make their purchasing decisions, now is the time for independent travel agencies to bolster their online presence and adopt a mobile-first mindset when it comes to advertising and website efforts.
 Independent travel agencies can remain competitive by highlighting what they bring to the table—a tailored travel itinerary at the best possible price point—on a mobile-responsive, updated website.
 Optimize your exposure with social media, and you can expect a positive shift in traffic.

 Get Ready for a Dose of Reality